Separable Expansions for Covariance Estimation: Asymptotic Theory

-where the ${\cal O}_{\Prob}$ term is uniform in $K_1,K_2$ and $a_R = \verti{C}_2\sum_{i=1}^R (\sigma_i/\alpha_i)$ is as in Theorem~\ref{thm:fully_observed}. \end{theorem} The theorem shows that in the case of discretely observed data, we get the same rate of convergence as in the fully observed case, plus additional terms reflecting the estimation error of $R$ components at finite resolution.
+where the ${\cal O}_{\Prob}$ term is uniform in $K_1,K_2$ and $a_R = \verti{\ope C}_2\sum_{i=1}^R (\sigma_i/\alpha_i)$ is as in Theorem~\ref{thm:fully_observed}. \end{theorem} The theorem shows that in the case of discretely observed data, we get the same rate of convergence as in the fully observed case, plus additional terms reflecting the estimation error of $R$ terms at finite resolution from noise-contamintated data.
+In particular, if $K_1 \approx K_2 \approx K$, the additional terms are $\O(a_R\sigma^2/K)$.
 We assumed Lipschitz continuity to quantifiably control those error terms and derive rates of convergence, but the condition is not necessary if we merely seek consistency, which can be established assuming continuity alone.